 Unfortunately, there was a large Ford pickup truck following close behind the semi, who, according to police, had no way of seeing the pedestrian attempting to cross the highway up ahead.
 The driver of the Ford pickup, a 42-year-old male from Custer, Montana, immediately struck the pedestrian with the left corner of his vehicle.

-He was violently flown across the pavement, according to Montana Highway Patrol.
+He was thrown violently across the pavement, according to Montana Highway Patrol.

 Police said that emergency responders quickly arrived to the scene of the crash and immediately gave the man CPR.
 He was then transported to Big Horn County Memorial Hospital, where he later succumbed to his fatal injuries.